rodprogramdev/100-days-of-code/log.md

 # Day 41: December 25, 2018
 Progress: Started my reservation section and reviewed how to use the solid color radient for design of cliping a part of a form.
 Had a family celebration today so very short time alotted for coding have a Merry Christmas to all coders.

+# Day 42: December 27, 2018
+Progress: Reviewed how to create a form and applied the adjacent sibling selector and invalid pseudo class in my css form.